sigmacomputing/sigmaquickstarts/site/sigmaguides/src/security_column_level_security/security_column_level_security.md

 In Sigma, CLS is managed through team membership and user attributes.

-When user attributes are used to set CLS, column visibility based (dynamically) on the attribute value set for teams, for the logged on user.
+When user attributes are used to set CLS, column visibility based (dynamically) on the attribute value set for each team, and applied to the logged on user (based on the users team membership)

 CLS can also be used to allow access to individual columns within a table to different embed users or clients.

-The benefits of CLS as implemented in Simga are:
+The benefits of CLS as implemented in Sigma are:

  <ul>
       <li><strong>Secures sensitive information:</strong> For example, personal identifiers (e.g., social security numbers), financial data or medical records.</li>
       <li><strong>Data sharing and collaboration:</strong> Column-Level Security enables controlled data sharing and collaboration.
 Organizations can share specific columns with external parties or partners without exposing the entire dataset.</li>
-      <li><strong>Data Confidentiality in Multi-Tenant Environments::</strong> In multi-tenant systems or cloud-based environments, where multiple clients or orgs share the same infrastructure, CLS ensures that each tenant's data remains isolated and protected from other tenants.</li>
+      <li><strong>Data Confidentiality in Multi-Tenant Environments:</strong> In multi-tenant systems or cloud-based environments, where multiple clients or orgs share the same infrastructure, CLS ensures that each tenant's data remains isolated and protected from other tenants.</li>
-      <li><strong>Data Masking and Anonymization::</strong> Column-Level Security can be combined with data masking and anonymization techniques to protect sensitive data and still allow certain authorized users to work with pseudo or obfuscated values.</li>
+      <li><strong>Data Masking and Anonymization:</strong> Column-Level Security can be combined with data masking and anonymization techniques to protect sensitive data and still allow certain authorized users to work with pseudo or obfuscated values.</li>
 </ul>

-In the next few sections of this QuickStart we will setup and test CLS.
+In the next few sections of this QuickStart, we will setup and test CLS.

 The basic steps are (links to help docs provided for convenience only):

 1: [Create a Dataset](https://help.sigmacomputing.com/hc/en-us/articles/4408736613395#h_01FJD5840274SNM49XSFCDAJWP)